drrelighty/5-10-Sequencer-/README.md

-# five 10-step Sequencer on the same board.
+# Five 10-step Sequencer on the same board.
 Not tested yet, do not use!!